 Reducing Inflammation and Oxidative Stress

 Vitamin C: Vitamin C supports antioxidant activities in the body which in turn may help lessen oxidative stress and inflammation.6 For example, vitamin C deactivates free radicals in the skin providing photo protection against sunburn and premature aging.7

-Orange juice is an excellent source of vitamin C providing 90 to 140 percent of the Daily Value in one 8 ounce glass.*
+Orange juice is an excellent source of vitamin C providing more than 100% of the Daily Value in one 8 ounce glass.*